 When we first rode Decathlon's carbon fibre platform we described it as “a performance-orientated road bike that really impresses in combining frame rigidity with a comfortable ride”.

-Rather than the Shimano Ultegra-based spec of the RR 920 CF Ultegra, the RR 920 CF Potenza is decked out in Potenza components, Campagnolo's answer to Shimano Ultegra.
+Rather than the Shimano Ultegra-based spec of the Ultra CF Ultegra, the Ultra CF Potenza is decked out in Potenza components, Campagnolo's answer to Shimano Ultegra.

 The wheels are from the Campagnolo lineup too: Zondas with aluminium rims.
 You’re getting excellent value here.